eosnetworkfoundation/docs/docs/40_smart-contract-guides/30_understanding-ABI-files.md

 An ABI enables any client or interface to interpret and even generate a GUI for your contract.
 For this to work consistently, describe the custom types that are used as a parameter in any public action or struct that needs to be described in the ABI.

 [[info | Built-in Types]]
 | Antelope implements a number of custom built-ins.
 Built-in types don't need to be described in an ABI file.
-If you would like to familiarize yourself with EOSIO's built-ins, they are defined [here](https://github.com/AntelopeIO/leap/blob/de78b49b5765c88f4e005046d1489c3905985b94/libraries/chain/abi_serializer.cpp#L89-L127)
+If you would like to familiarize yourself with Antelope's built-ins, they are defined [here](https://github.com/AntelopeIO/leap/blob/de78b49b5765c88f4e005046d1489c3905985b94/libraries/chain/abi_serializer.cpp#L89-L127)

 ```json
 {